How to sell your home and make a faster, more profitable sale

 Not all home owners are fortunate enough to have a lovely finished basement.
 If your basement falls in the "creepy dungeon" category, don't despair!

-There are some interior decorating home remedies you can do to lighten up this space and turn it into extra square footage without having to do a complete basement renovation.
+There are a few interior home remedies you can do to lighten up this space and turn it into extra square footage without having to do a complete basement renovation.
+Just emptying and cleaning up your basement will help home buyers to see it’s potential.

 Decluttering your basement can seem like a daunting task, especially if you have been stockpiling stuff for years.
-The great thing about decluttering is that you get a head start on your packing.
+But, the great thing about decluttering is that you get a head start on your packing.

 You'll need to assemble boxes, totes, garbage bags, tape and a permanent marker.